 Regional Business Partners are responsible for the delivery of the NZTE Capability Development Voucher Scheme and R & D funding through Callaghan Innovation through specialist services, support and funding to enhance business management capabilities, to help businesses grow and develop.

-As such we are the first point of contact for businesses wanting to access business assistance in our region.
+We are the first point of contact for businesses wanting to access business assistance in our region.
 It is the aim that a business receiving support would demonstrate a desire to innovate and grow and want to improve their management capability.
-The Regional Partner considers if the investment in the business would have an impact on the businesses ability to grow and contribute to economic development within the Nelson Tasman region.
+The regional partner considers if the investment in the business would have an impact on the businesses ability to grow and contribute to economic development within the Nelson Tasman region.

 Of particular focus in our region, is that the business has growth ambitions internationally or is part of the international value chain.